Superactivation of the Asymptotic Zero-Error Classical Capacity of a Quantum Channel: Superactivation of the asymptotic zero-error capacity

 We have proven in the previous section that the one-shot zero-error capacity can be superactivated, which hints at an even more remarkable possibility: can the \emph{asymptotic} capacity be superactivated?

 The main challenge lies in showing that a channel has zero zero-error capacity even in the asymptotic limit.
 This involves proving that \emph{all} tensor powers of the channel have zero zero-error capacity.
 From the arguments of \cref{sec:one-shot}, this implies that the orthogonal complement of any tensor power of the support of its Choi-Jamio\l{}kowski matrix should contain no product states.
 Thus, as in \cref{sec:one-shot}, our task is to find a subspace that satisfies all the conditions of \cref{eq:S_conditions}, but we strengthen \cref{eq:S_unextendible,eq:Sperp_unextendible} to in addition require that no tensor powers of the subspaces contain any product states.
 Given such a subspace, we can construct a pair of channels in exactly the same way as we did in \cref{sec:one-shot}, but thanks to these stronger properties the individual channels will now have zero zero-error capacity even in the asymptotic limit.
-This is summarised in the following counterpart to \cref{thm:S_conditions}. \begin{theorem} If there exists a subspace $S$ satisfying
+This is summarised in the following counterpart to \cref{thm:S_conditions}.
+(Once again, it is helpful for later to redundantly retain the conjugate-symmetry requirement of \cref{eq:S_conjugate_symmetry2,eq:Sperp_conjugate_symmetry2}, even though this is already implied by the positive-semidefinite requirement of \cref{eq:S_positivity2,eq:Sperp_positivity2}.) \begin{theorem} If there exists a subspace $S$ and unitaries $U,V$ satisfying

 then there exist channels $\chan_{1,2}$ which individually have no zero-error capacity, but whose joint channel $\chan_1\otimes\chan_2$ \emph{does} have non-zero zero-error capacity. \end{theorem}

 Before proving that such a subspace exists, it is worth outlining the general approach.
 We first adapt and extend the algebraic-geometry arguments of Ref.~\cite{Jianxin_strong} to show that either almost all subspaces satisfying \cref{eq:S_conjugate_symmetry2,eq:Sperp_conjugate_symmetry2} also satisfy \cref{eq:S_strongly_unextendible}, or none of them do.
 Then, we construct a particular subspace that \emph{does} satisfy \cref{eq:S_conjugate_symmetry2,eq:Sperp_conjugate_symmetry2,eq:S_strongly_unextendible}.
 Whilst that particular subspace certainly does \emph{not} satisfy \cref{eq:Sperp_strongly_unextendible}, the fact that it exists shows that almost all subspaces satisfying \cref{eq:S_conjugate_symmetry2,eq:Sperp_conjugate_symmetry2} must also satisfy \cref{eq:S_strongly_unextendible}.
 And, by symmetry, this implies that almost all of them also satisfy \cref{eq:Sperp_strongly_unextendible}.
 Therefore, if we choose a subspace satisfying \cref{eq:S_conjugate_symmetry2,eq:Sperp_conjugate_symmetry2} at random, it will almost-surely satisfy \cref{eq:S_strongly_unextendible,eq:Sperp_strongly_unextendible}.
 Finally, we show that there is a non-zero probability that such a randomly chosen subspace will also satisfy \cref{eq:S_positivity2,eq:Sperp_positivity2}, implying that a subspace satisfying all the conditions in \cref{thm:S_strongly_unextendible_conditions} does exist.